 Another way to stick to the plan is to change one's environment.
 It's easier to remain sober or continue having non-violent relationships, for example, when the usual people or things that trigger a stressful response are not in the immediate vicinity.
 This means changing the people, places and things you associate with these situations.

 Then comes the hardest step of all: commitment.
 Need more resources for intervention?
-Read the related articles and links on the next page.
+Read the related articles and links below.